Frequently Asked Questions About Our Products And Services

 The genes of interests are enriched via proprietary Eurofins protocols using the latest Agilent SureSelect hybridisation technology.
 The target enrichment system captures genomic targets using long 120 nt RNA baits.
 The hybridisation-based strategy facilitates the deduction of PCR duplications in the assay.
 The Eurofins proprietary protocol enables the generation of highly complex libraries, deep coverage of regions of interest and improved sequence uniformity.
 Following target enrichment, next-generation sequencing of the library is performed.

-What kind of mutations can be detected with INVIEW Oncopanel All-in-one Liquid Biopsy?
+What kind of mutations can be detected with INVIEW Liquid Biopsy Oncoprofiling?

 The product interrogates the exons of about 600 genomic regions that are implicated in cancer development.
 Thereby, an extremely high number of possible mutations are covered and analysed.
-The detected genomic aberrations include SNPs, InDels, CNVs and gene fusion events.
+The detected genomic aberrations include SNPs, InDels, and CNVs.

 What is the sensitivity of the product?